jrpool/rallytree/README.md

 # Version notes

 Version 1.6.2 adds options to specify the release, iteration, and schedule state of copies of user stories.
+It also corrects the project-change and scheduling operations, which previously were inconsistent with Rally’s ontology.
+Releases and iterations in Rally are project-specific, so RallyTree cannot properly validate the release and iteration that you specify unless you also specify a project, thereby ensuring that all user stories in the tree will belong to the same project.
+So, starting with this version, the scheduling operation is reduced to setting the schedule state; changing the release and/or iteration is now part of the project-change operation.
+In this version, all five schedule states (including “Needs Definition”) become options, instead of only four of them.

 Version 1.6.1 adds options to specify the owner and the project of copies of work items.